rapidDevGroup/autoCMS/README.md

 **NOTE:**
 * All auto-nav tags needs an autocms description attribute
 * All navigation links that link to the same page and have the same text must have the same description
+* All internal site links require this tag

 #### Text Tags